-For the first year of implementation statements we have delegated to the investment manager(s) to define what a "significant vote" is.
-A summary of the data they have provided is set out in the appendix to this statement.
+We have delegated to the investment managers to define what a "significant vote" is.
+In future, the Trustee will consider the most significant votes in conjunction with any agreed stewardship priorities or themes.
+A summary of the data they have provided is set out in the appendix 1 to this statement.